2020-21 Concert Season

 - Sunday, May 9, 7:30 PM North Shore Center, Skokie

-The Music of the Baroque Chorus—“one of Chicago’s musical glories” (Opera News)—takes center stage in gorgeous early music performed in two of the area’s most beautiful churches.
-Jane Glover leads Allegri’s ethereal Miserere and Byrd’s contemplative Mass for 4 Voices.
-Vivaldi’s jubilant Gloria completes this inspiring program.
+The Music of the Baroque Chorus—“one of Chicago’s musical glories” (Opera News)—takes center stage in gorgeous early music performed in one of the area’s most beautiful churches.
+Jane Glover leads Byrd’s contemplative Mass for 4 Voices and Vivaldi’s jubilant Gloria in the chorus's first appearance this season.

 - Sunday, June 6, 2:00 PM Faith, Hope, & Charity Church, Winnetka